 The Solar Freedom Act

-The Solar Freedom Act is a piece of Virginia legislation (HB.572), which seeks to prevent Homeowner Associations (HOAs) from stopping individuals from going solar with their unreasonable restriction.
-Among other provisions, it also allows a shared solar program that would benefit multifamily residential customers by allowing them to purchase electricity through a shared solar facility.
+The Solar Freedom Act is a piece of Virginia legislation (HB.572), which allows a shared solar program that would benefit multifamily residential customers by allowing them to purchase electricity through a shared solar facility.